 Demand for accountants came from both commercial and financial services organisations with an increased number of permanent roles available.
 Companies sought newly-qualified accountants as they looked to build depth to their organisations, specifically those from the ‘Big 4’ accounting firms.
 Those in particular demand were management and financial accountants, as well as finance business partners, all with the ability to add commercial value to organisations.

-Louise Campbell, Managing Director Robert Walters Ireland, said: “Throughout 2015 the jobs market remained very active.
+Suzanne Feeney, Managing Director Robert Walters Ireland, said: “Throughout 2015 the jobs market remained very active.
 The results show job seeker confidence is high across the majority of sectors, with more permanent roles available and better salaries on offer.
 This is particularly prominent among accounting and finance professionals.
 The notable increase in demand across the regions outside of Dublin is a very reassuring sign that business growth and job opportunities are not confined to the Capital.”

 In banking and financial services there was a 6% fall in year-on-year job advertisements.
 This is not indicative of a slowdown in the sector but follows a period of aggressive hiring and a natural and seasonal tailing off of job volumes.